-District residents will face increasingly severe weather- and climate-related hazards, such as heat waves, flooding, and storm surge.
+District residents will face increasingly severe weatherrelated hazards, such as heat waves, flooding, and storm surge.

 As the frequency and intensity of local hazards change, it is important for all of us to protect communities and local habitats.
-Using the best available evidence, scientists can project how climate (longterm averages in daily weather) will change in the future, and the effects this will have on local communities.
+Using the best data, scientists can project how long-term averages in daily weather will change in the future, and the effects this will have on localities.